Swanson MS Technology Code of Ethics

 The one-sheet Electronic Technologies Acceptable Use Policy

 Students must be respectful in their use of technology at all times.
-Any use of technology that bullies, threatens, harasses, endangers, or attacks another person or persons may be disciplined under all applicable regulations and laws*.
+Any use of technology that bullies, threaten, harasses, endangers, or attacks another person or persons may be disciplined under all applicable regulations and laws*.
 For additional information, see APS Policy Implementation Procedure 25-1.17 (Bullying and Harassment Prevention) and APS Policy Implementation Procedure 45-2 (Acceptable Use Policy).
 REPORT BULLYING TO AN ADMINISTRATOR

 Students may connect any electronic device to the APS network.
 The password is their active directory password (StudentVue/Blackboard/APSGoogle drive).

 Students may use iPads for learning when permitted by the teacher.

 Students must silence, turn off, and/or put away iPads when directed.

 Students have no expectation of privacy while using the network, or while in possession of a device on school property.